newrelic/terraform-provider-newrelic/website/docs/r/cloud_aws_integrations.html.markdown

 * `metrics_polling_interval` - (Optional) The data polling interval in seconds.

-Some integration types support an additional set of arguments:

 <details>
+  <summary> Some integration types support an additional set of arguments.
+To delve deeper into the list of arguments, click here. </summary>
 * `cloudtrail`
   * `aws_regions` - (Optional) Specify each AWS region that includes the resources that you want to monitor.
 * `vpc`